Trombone: Origin

-Both towns and courts sponsored bands of shawms and trombone.
-The most famous and influential served the Duke of Burgundy.
-The trombone's principal role was the contratenor part in a dance band.
-The sackbut was used extensively across Europe, from its appearance in the 15th century to a decline in most places by the mid-late 17th century.
+The sackbut appeared in the 15th century and was used extensively across Europe, declining in most places by the mid to late 17th century.
 It was used in outdoor events, in concert, and in liturgical settings.
-With trumpeters, trombonists in German city-states were employed as civil officials.
-As officials, these trombonists were often relegated to standing watch in the city towers but would also herald the arrival of important people to the city.
-This is similar to the role of a military bugler and was used as a sign of wealth and strength in 16th century German cities.

-However, these trombonists were often viewed separately from the more skilled trombonists who played in groups such as the alta capella wind ensembles and the first orchestral ensembles.
-These performed in religious settings, such as St Mark's Basilica in Venice in the early 17th century.
+Its principal role was as the contratenor part in a dance band.
+It was also used, along with shawms, in bands sponsored by towns and courts.
+Trumpeters and trombonists were employed in German city-states to stand watch in the city towers and herald the arrival of important people to the city, an activity that signified wealth and strength in 16th-century German cities.
+These heralding trombonists were often viewed separately from the more skilled trombonists who played in groups such as the alta capella wind ensembles and the first orchestral ensembles, which performed in religious settings such as St Mark's Basilica in Venice in the early 17th century.
+The 17th-century trombone had slightly smaller dimensions than a modern trombone, with a bell that was more conical and less flared.
+Modern period performers use the term "sackbut" to distinguish this earlier version of the trombone from the modern instrument.

 Composers who wrote for trombone during this period include Claudio Monteverdi, Heinrich Schütz, Giovanni Gabrieli and his uncle Andrea Gabrieli.
 The trombone doubled voice parts in sacred works, but there are also solo pieces written for trombone in the early 17th century.

-When the sackbut returned to common use in England in the 18th century, Italian music was so influential that the instrument became known as the "trombone", although in some countries the same name has been applied throughout its history, viz.
-Italian trombone and German Posaune.
-The 17th-century trombone was built in slightly smaller dimensions than modern trombones and had a bell that was more conical and less flared.
+When the sackbut returned to common use in England in the 18th century, Italian music was so influential that the instrument became known by its Italian name, "trombone".
+Its name remained constant in Italy (trombone) and in Germany (Posaune).

 During the later Baroque period, Johann Sebastian Bach and George Frideric Handel used trombones on a few occasions.
-Bach called for a tromba di tirarsi to double the cantus firmus in some of his liturgical cantatas, which may be a form of the closely related slide trumpet.
-Bach also employed a choir of four trombones to double the chorus in three of his cantatas (BWV 2, BWV 21 and BWV 38), and also a quartet of three trombones and one cornett in the cantata BWV 25.
-Handel used it in the Death March from Saul, Samson, and Israel in Egypt.
+Bach called for a tromba di tirarsi, which may have been a form of the closely related slide trumpet, to double the cantus firmus in some liturgical cantatas.
+He also employed a choir of four trombones to double the chorus in three of his cantatas (BWV 2, BWV 21 and BWV 38), and used three trombones and a cornett in the cantata BWV 25.
+Handel used it in Samson, in Israel in Egypt, and in the Death March from Saul.
 All were examples of an oratorio style popular during the early 18th century.
 Score notations are rare because only a few professional "Stadtpfeiffer" or alta cappella musicians were available.
 Handel, for instance, had to import trombones to England from a Royal court in Hanover, Germany, to perform one of his larger compositions.
-Therefore, trombone parts were rather seldom given "solo" roles that were not interchangeable with other instruments.
+Because of the relative scarcity of trombones, their solo parts were generally interchangeable with other instruments.